patois/HRDevHelper/README.md

 The plugin's default colors are optimized to work with dark IDA color themes.
 Default colors and other settings (zoom, dock position etc.) can be tweaked by editing the plugin's configuration file that is created after running the plugin for the first time.
+The HRDevhelper.cfg configuration file can be found in the [IDA user directory](https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/).

 ## Installation
 Copy hrdevhelper.py to ./IDA/plugins/

-## Plugin Hotkeys (focus on any decompiler view)
+## Plugin Usage & Hotkeys
+The plugin's functionality is accessible via Hexrays context menus (right click on a decompiler view) and is otherwise accessible via hotkeys:
+* "show ctree" creates a graph of all ctree items of the current decompiled function.
-* "Ctrl-Shift-." creates a graph of the current decompiled function
+* "show sub-tree" creates a graph of all ctree items of the current decompiled function.
-* "S" creates a subgraph of the current decompiled function.
-The subgraph's root is the item pointed to by the decompiler view's text cursor.
+  The subgraph's root is determined via the current decompiler view's text cursor.
+* "show context" opens a context viewer that, among other information, displays the current sub-tree's citems as a lambda expression that can be copy-pasted and used with [Hexrays toolbox / hxtb-shell](https://github.com/patois/HexraysToolbox).

-The freshly generated graph can be navigated using the mouse and/or keyboard.
+The generated graphs can be interacted with using the mouse and/or keyboard.
-Nodes that are linked to the current decompiled line are highlighted in the graph.
+Nodes that are linked to the current decompiled line are visually highlighted in the graph.
 Making a selection of lines will highlight corresponding graph nodes.

 ### Graph Hotkeys (focus on any HRDevHelper graph/subgraph):
-* C: Toggle "center on current item/node" functionality.
+* C: Toggle "center on current item/node" functionality (switches synchronization on/off).
 * D: Increase debug/verbosity of particular nodes